codesrivastavalab/Membrane-Nanodomain-Registeration/Lipid Domain Registration/README.md

   2 indicates anti-registration, 3 indicates partial anti-registration, 4 indicates an unregistered system, 5 indicates partial registration, and 6 indicates registration.

   These plain text files can then be used for plotting parameter space plots or any other analysis as required.

+3. Plotting programs in python

+  Finally, "Domain Registration Plots.py" and "Phase Separation Plots.py" are python programs used to generate the parameter space plots.
+The outer axes as seen in our manuscript were added in manually with Photoshop.
+  Running these programs correctly requires the files "Regstate.txt" and "PSstate.txt" respectively in the working directory.

+  The python program ".py" creates the visualizations of configurations from the config files.
+To run this program, the config file must be in the working directory without any modifications.
+Multiple configuration files can be visualized in one go.
+For this, the file names must be typed in correctly in the input array in the program.